-, continued to appear in the magazine for nine years, continued on a blog on 1Up.com, and even got eight issues and a compilation published by Slave Labor Graphics with a ninth issue announced.
+In October 1999, a two-page comic appeared on the pages of Electronic Gaming Monthly.
+That comic, by Jeremy 'Norm' Scott, continued to appear in the magazine for nine years, continued on a blog on 1Up.com, and even got eight issues and a compilation published by Slave Labor Graphics with a ninth issue announced.
 The comic follows the misadventures of the brothers Hsu and Chan Tanaka, two American video game designers of Japanese descent.
 They created a company called "Tanaka Bros.
-Game Development" that releases "top quality games with the occasional rip-off."
-Their misadventures usually show them trying to market their new game with humorous results, putting up with the antics of their non-human employees, and competing with their rivals at Yamomoto Games, known as the "Most Evil Video Game Company in the world" (though there wasn't a lot of competition for that title).
+Game Development" that releases "top quality video games and occasional cheap knockoffs as the situation dictates."
+Together, the titular brothers have released such mildly enjoyable titles as Roller Death Derby, Fist of the Dark Elf, Lord of the Trousers: a Japanese dating sim, and The Incredible Simulated Box Turtle (he poops!).
+Their misadventures usually show them trying to market their new game with humorous results, putting up with the antics of their non-human employees, and competing with their rivals at Yamamoto Games, known as the "Most Evil Video Game Company in the world" (though there wasn't a lot of competition for that title at the time).
 The comics are known for their style of humor and the wordiness of some issues, especially the Slave Labor comics.

 - All Just a Dream: The final comic in the Hsu and Chan 1up.com blog revealed that all the characters in the blog's comics were robot duplicates.

 - All There in the Manual: Norm explained in a Fan-Mail segment on his old website that the reason Chernobyl is no longer in his evolved form is that Mr. Stephenson devolves back to his base form when exposed to enough reality television.